Meet the Team

 Pete has an extensive background in motorcycling.
 This includes : A rider for forty years and an instructor for fifteen, Calgary Police Motor Officer Instructor, North American Motor Officer Advanced Instructor, Calgary Safety Council Senior Instructor, Director and Course Designer for the World Police and Fire Games and Alberta Motor Association Motorcycle Instructor.

 Teresa took the course 18 years ago and has been riding ever since.
 First started instructing at the age of twenty and rejoined instructing with AMT three years ago after some seasons off to travel.
 She enjoys group riding for charities when not sharing her passion with new riders on our course.

-Al is a Sergeant with the RCMP, presently, the NCO i/c of the Red Deer City Det.
-Traffic Services Unit.
+Al was a Sergeant with the RCMP, and, after 37 years of service, has retired.
 He has over 35 yrs riding experience.
 In 2008 he completed the Harley Davidson Police Motorcycle training course, at the Ontario police College (OPC).

 Brent Robinson is highly experienced in motorcycling, having ridden for twenty years and instructing for about seven.
 Brent is a valuable member of the Alberta Motorcycle Training team.

 Chelsea comes from a long line of motorcycle enthusiasts which include racers and long distant tourers.
 Chelsea is a welcome addition to our instructor cadre.